Penikese Island: Penikese Island School

+During the mid 1990’s, the original founders of PIS were no longer in charge.
+New leadership continued the program to 2011, when funding from the state of Massachusetts was no longer available.
 In the fall of 2015, a long-term opioid-addiction treatment facility named Penikese began operation on the island.
 According to several newspapers, the treatment center shut down in 2017 after a lack of funding.